-Soil and water are two important natural resources and basic need for agricultural production.
-The presence of water is needed for all the life on Earth including lives of plants and organisms in the soil.
-According to Dr. H. H. Bennett, "soil without water is a desert and water without soil is useless"^[1].
+Water scarcity is increasing throughout the world due to the effects of increasing groundwater abstraction and climatic change.
+One of the most important resources on earth, groundwater accounts for around 34% of the world's freshwater supply.
+It is the primary water source and is regarded as less contaminated than other sources.
+A few years ago, groundwater was considered as a safe water supply.
+However, in recent years, the state of water has revealed that groundwater is extremely sensitive to inanition in many places around the world, particularly in developing countries.
+Soil and water are essential natural resources, fundamental for agricultural production [26-28].
+The presence of water is needed for all the life on Earth including the lives of plants and organisms in the soil.
+According to Dr. H. H. Bennett, "soil without water is a desert and water without soil is useless"[1].
 Various forms of precipitation contribute to different water sources, with the largest freshwater reservoir being underground.
 Groundwater is a key source of freshwater, stored beneath the Earth's surface in the saturated zone, filling the gaps and spaces within soil and geological formations.
-It forms when rainwater or melting snow seeps into the soil and filters down into the underlying rock layers ^[2].
+It forms when rainwater or melting snow seeps into the soil and filters down into the underlying rock layers [2].
 Simply put, groundwater is the water located beneath the Earth's surface in the spaces between soil particles and the cracks within rocks.
 Areas of the Earth's crust that contain water and facilitate its movement and storage are called groundwater potential zones.
 These zones can be identified by analysing visible terrain features such as geology, landforms, and hydrological characteristics, without needing direct access to water sources ^[2].
+Groundwater potential zone modeling is critical for sustainable water resource management since it helps to allocate this key resource more efficiently for agriculture, industry, and home usage.
+It permits the identification of locations appropriate for groundwater extraction while preserving the resource, guaranteeing long-term growth and resilience in the face of droughts or climate change [29-31].
 Groundwater provides approximately 80% of the drinking water supply.
-However, growing demand for agricultural products, driven by population growth and economic development, has intensified competition for freshwater in recent years.
-Clearly, life without water is unimaginable ^[3, 4, 5].
+However, growing demand for agricultural products, driven by population growth and economic development, has intensified competition for freshwater in recent years^[3, 4, 5].
 In regions where water levels fluctuate annually, rainfall is crucial for replenishing groundwater supplies.
 To ensure sustainable groundwater use, accurately assessing its availability is essential, and efficient rainwater management is key to preventing water shortages.

 In 2023, the country's total annual groundwater withdrawal was estimated at 241.34 billion cubic meters (bcm).
 The agricultural sector emerged as the largest consumer, utilizing 87% of the total groundwater resources, which equates to 209.74 bcm.
-Domestic use accounted for 11% (27.57 bcm), while industrial use constituted 2% (4.03 bcm)^[6].
+Domestic use accounted for 11% (27.57 bcm), while industrial use constituted 2% (4.03 bcm) ^[6].
 The rising demand for agricultural products both for food and non-food purposes combined with population growth and economic progress, has intensified competition for freshwater resources in recent years.
 Consequently, identifying and mapping groundwater potential zones has become increasingly crucial ^[7].